waku-org/pm/PROCESS.md

 A *Milestone*:

-1. **Provides a tangible user benefit:** The milestone should aim to provide a distinct benefit or feature to the user, whether they are end users, operators or developers.
-In some case, a milestone may be a bundle of small features.
+1. **Provides a tangible user benefit:** The milestone should aim to provide a distinct benefit or feature to the user, whether they are end users, operators, or developers.
+In some cases, a milestone may be a bundle of small features.
 The bundle of features should be cohesive and the benefit to the users should be easy to summarize.
-Most likely, a bundle milestone will be scoped to a given track.
+Most likely, a bundled milestone will be scoped to a given track.
 2. **Minimal Scope:** The milestone should be trimmed to a minimal scope, encompassing only what is *just enough* to assess the potential impact of these features on the project's metrics (e.g. number of users, revenue).
 This means descoping any advanced features and aiming for a MVP-level delivery.
 3. **Transversal:** While the vertical scope of a milestone should be minimal, the delivery should be complete in terms of research, engineering, QA, documentation and dev rel assets so that the feature can be pushed to users once the milestone is marked as complete.
 Feedback loops should be as small as possible to ensure the value of a milestone is measured in a timely manner.
 4. **Attached Estimate:** An estimate should be associated with the milestone to facilitate the measurement of potential ROI.
 Additionally, tracking the estimate versus the actual progress is crucial for identifying any deviation and making informed decisions (e.g., deciding whether to continue if we learn the estimate is likely to be overrun).